-WB2OSZ>APRS, N2GH, W2UB: something
+WB2OSZ>APRS, N2GH\, W2UB: something

-The "" means that the "has been used" flag, associated with the first digipeater field was set to true.
+The "\" means that the "has been used" flag (the "H" bit), associated with the first digipeater field was set to true.
 This has been used up and is no longer used in making further decisions.
 If DIGI2 retransmits the same packet, the result looks like this: